Have you been struggling with finding a job in Germany? Despite being highly qualified and having relevant work experience?

 If you need a helping hand to get started though, we can write the first one for you so as you have a template you can edit and expand upon.

 Get your academic qualifications certified as being equivalent to a German degree.

 It’s money well spent and it will certainly boost your job application.
 It’s a fact of life that Germans like formal paperwork and certificates.

-Some professions in Germany are also regulated and actually require a formal recognition of your qualifications by the appropriate industry body before you can use your academic title or practice in Germany.
+Some high salary professions in Germany are also regulated and actually require a formal recognition of your qualifications by the appropriate industry body before you can use your academic title or practice in Germany.

 Don’t look where everybody else is looking

 So, you’ve put together a killer cover letter which showcases your skills and highlights your professional achievements.

 We’ve “Germanised” your CV and helped you iron out all of the common mistakes that foreigners typically make here.

 Now, the key is to look where others aren’t looking.

 I’m going to tell you a quick story here to highlight what I mean.
 We cover the actual strategies you can deploy in more detail in our article on finding English speaking jobs.